hamzamalik22/Assembly-language/readme.md

 2. **Intermediate Assembly Programs**: Here, you'll find slightly more advanced programs that delve into topics like loops, conditional statements, and subroutine calls.

-3. **Advanced Assembly Projects**: In this section, I explore more complex topics, including string manipulation, file I/O, and interfacing with external devices.

-4. **Resources**: This directory includes helpful resources such as textbooks, online tutorials, and reference guides that I've found useful in my learning journey.
+3. **Resources**: This directory includes helpful resources such as textbooks, online tutorials, and reference guides that I've found useful in my learning journey.

 ## Getting Started